 The Michael Weiner Scholarship for Labor Studies program launched in July 2014 to commemorate the life and work of Weiner by recognizing and supporting the efforts of people dedicated to improving the lives of workers – characteristics that were embodied by Weiner in his personal life, his studies and throughout his 25-year career with the Players Association.

 Scholarship recipients are selected by a committee made up of some of those who were closest to Weiner, both professionally and personally.
 Serving on the committee along with Margolin are MLBPA Contract Administrator Cindy Abercrombie, Assistant General Counsel Bob Lenaghan, General Counsel Ian Penny, and Outside Counsel Jeff Fannell.

-To date, the Players Trust has distributed $400,000 in scholarships to future labor leaders through the program.
+To date, the Players Trust has distributed $450,000 in scholarships to future labor leaders through the program.
+Past scholarship recipients have put their passion for the field into action, having gone on to serve organizations such as the U.S. Department of Labor, Building and Construction Trades Councils, and many School Employee Associations.
 For more information on this year’s scholarship recipients and the legacy of Michael Weiner, please visit the Michael Weiner Scholarship page.

 About the Players Trust